 - Don’t be greedy – Buying-To-Let should be approached as a long-term investment, not a quick fix.

-- Be prepared for costs that can upset your calculations – ongoing maintenance, small and major repairs, advertising, future rate rises, mortgage costs, agents fees, tax, falling house values, periods when you can’t find tenants and the property is empty.
+- Be prepared for costs that can upset your calculations – ongoing maintenance, small and major repairs like roofing in Denver (or wherever you are situated), advertising, future rate rises, mortgage costs, agents fees, tax, falling house values, periods when you can’t find tenants and the property is empty.

 - Get the right insurance cover – and that can include insuring yourself against tenants who fail to pay rent.

 - If you’re going to manage the let yourself, be prepared to sacrifice your evenings and weekends!
 If this is likely to be more of a drain than you are prepared for, seek out a professional, fully accredited lettings agent who, for a fee, will look after your property, your interests and your tenants on your behalf.